A Reality of Life

 Contributor: Steve Humphreys

-[This reflection was published in the weekly news bulletin of Horley Baptist Church, 21/Aug/2022]
+[This reflection by Chris Ginter was published in the weekly news bulletin of Horley Baptist Church, 09/Oct/2022]

 Bible quotations: Unless otherwise specified, quotations are taken from the resources of Bible Gateway or Bible Hub, in accordance with the licencing conditions outlined on our Site Policies page.